 More information: Residents permits for EU citizens

 Every citizen from a third country, that does not have a visa-free regime with Lithuania, must have a valid travel document.
 For a short-term visit, a Schengen visa is sufficient, which is valid for 90 days in a 180 day period.
 Visas for foreigners can be issued on the grounds of an invitation.
-Lithuanian citizens, wishing to invite foreigners to the country have to submit the invitation to a migration office that is in the territory where they have declared a place of residency or via the internet (www.epis.vrm.lt).
+Lithuanian citizens and foreigners with a permanent residence permit wishing to invite foreigners to the country have to submit the invitation letter via the system of the Department of Migration (MIGRIS).
+More information can be found here.

 For people who want to arrive to Lithuania for a longer period, (study, work, join their family members) have to acquire one of these two documents: a National visa or a residence permit.